Sirsho1997/Stock-Knowledge-Graph/README.md

-# Project: Knowledge Graph from Stock Data
+# Knowledge Graph from Stock Data

 This project focuses on building a knowledge graph from stock data sourced from Yahoo Finance.